 Stopping your breast milk supply once it's been established can be an uncomfortable process.
 Your breasts will still become engorged as production tapers off, requiring you to express milk to reduce your risk of developing mastitis.
 Taking a vitamin B-6 supplement, also known as pyridoxine, may help relieve engorgement, but studies on whether vitamin B-6 actually reduces milk production haven't yielded consistent results.

-High doses of vitamin B-6 supplements have been reported to reduce breast milk production, according to "The Nursing Mother's Companion."
+High doses of pyridoxine, or vitamin B-6 supplements, have been reported to reduce breast milk production, according to "The Nursing Mother's Companion."
 In an article on the website Pregnancy.org, international board certified lactation consultant Anne Smith suggests several courses of action to relieve engorgement, including taking 200 milligrams of vitamin B-6 a day for five days.
 According to Smith, reducing sodium intake can also help, because excess sodium promotes fluid retention.
 Taking warm showers, wearing a supportive bra, using cabbage leaf compresses and drinking sage tea, which contains production-reducing estrogen, can also help.

 The Food and Nutrition Board of the Institute of Medicine set the upper tolerable intake level, or UL, of vitamin B-6 supplements for all adults, including pregnant and lactating women, at 100 milligrams, and the UL for pregnant or lactating females under the age of 19 at 80 milligrams.
 Long-term intake of vitamin B-6 supplements above the maximum dosing recommendation increases the risk of adverse effects, including nerve damage and loss of sensation in the feet and hands.